oils-for-unix/oils/doc/language-influences.md

 ## General Philosophy

-At a high level, Oil is a bash-compatible shell language that adds features from popular dynamic languages.
+At a high level, YSH is a bash-compatible shell language that adds features from popular dynamic languages.

 Its design is more conservative than that of other alternative shells.
 Our